-The problem posed by nonlinear system of Eqns.
-(29)-(34) under boundary conditions (35) have been solved in MATLAB symbolic software using the Nachtsheim-Swigert ^[26] iteration technique along with a 6th order Runge-Kutta iterative process.
+The problem posed by nonlinear system of Equations (29)-(34) under boundary conditions (35) has been solved in MATLAB symbolic software using the Nachtsheim-Swigert [26] iteration technique along with a sixth-order Runge-Kutta iterative process.
 This technique is extremely efficient and stable and has been deployed in numerous previous investigations by the authors- see [33-36].

 In order to consider the results, carry out calculations for various parameter values, for instance, Prandtl number Pr, Prandtl number with reciprocal magnetization γ , radiation variable N, magnetic force parameter β , velocity exponent parameter p, temperature exponent parameter λ , buoyancy force parameter ξ .
-Results are graphically plotted in Figs. 2-18.
+Results are graphically plotted in Figures 2-18.

-In Figs. 2-4, it is shown how a magnetic parameter affects the induced magnetic fields' speed, temperature, and direction.
-It is evident that the velocity profile decreases with escalating magnetic force parameter β and increases with increasing buoyancy force parameter ξ as shown in Fig 2.
-The momentum boundary layer thickness is therefore increased with greater magnetic Lorentz retarding force (flow retardation) whereas it is reduced with thermal buoyancy effect.
-With increasing magnetic force parameter β the temperature profile increases whereas it is reduced with increasing upthurst force parameter ξ as shown in Fig 3.
-The additional energy that the magnetic polymer expends to drag against the imposed magnetic-field is undoubtedly lost as thermal-energy.
-This warms environment and thickens thermal-boundary layer.
-Increasing thermal buoyancy however only assists momentum development and counteracts thermal diffusion in the regime by suppressing convection currents and reducing thermal boundary layer thickness.
-It is also seen that the induced magnetic field profile decreases with increasing magnetic force parameter β whereas it increases with increasing buoyancy force parameter ξ as shown in Fig 4.
-Magnetic induction is therefore inhibited with Lorentz body force whereas it is encouraged with thermal buoyancy effect; this manifests in a respective thinning and thickening of magnetic boundary layer thickness, as well as numerous additional investigations, including those by Glauert [11] and Gribbin [12] among others.
-It's also important to note that Fig. 4 specifies 0.5 for the magnetic Prandtl number's inverse = $\frac{u_e}{v}$.
+In Figures 2-4, it is shown how a magnetic parameter affects the induced magnetic fields' speed, temperature, and direction.
+It is evident that the velocity profile decreases with escalating magnetic force parameter β and increases with the increasing buoyancy force parameter ξ as shown in Figure 2.
+The momentum boundary layer thickness is, therefore, increased with greater magnetic Lorentz retarding force (flow retardation) whereas it is reduced with the thermal buoyancy effect.
+By increasing the magnetic force parameter β the temperature profile increases whereas it is reduced by increasing the upthrust force parameter ξ as shown in Figure 3.
+The additional energy that the magnetic polymer expends to drag against the imposed magnetic field is undoubtedly lost as thermal energy.
+This warms the environment and thickens the thermal-boundary layer.
+Increasing thermal buoyancy, however, only assists momentum development and counteracts thermal diffusion in the regime by suppressing convection currents and reducing thermal boundary layer thickness.
+It is also seen that the induced magnetic field profile decreases with increasing magnetic force parameter β whereas it increases with increasing buoyancy force parameter ξ as shown in Figure 4.
+Magnetic induction is, therefore, inhibited with Lorentz body force whereas it is encouraged with thermal buoyancy effect; this manifests in a respective thinning and thickening of magnetic boundary layer thickness, as well as numerous additional investigations, including those by Glauert [11] and Gribbin [12] among others.
+It is also important to note that Figure 4 specifies 0.5 for the magnetic Prandtl number's inverse = $\frac{u_e}{v}$.
 Physically as elaborated by Cramer and Pai [49].
 When this parameter is unity the momentum and magnetic boundary layer thicknesses are approximately equal.
 Magnetic diffusion rate, however, outpaces momentum diffusion rate for $\gamma = 0.5$.
 This encourages the influence of Lorentzian body force which counteracts magnetic induction and decreases the magnetic boundary layer thickness.
 Asymptotically smooth distributions are computed in the free stream indicating that a sufficiently large infinity boundary condition is prescribed in the MATLAB Runge-Kutta code.

-Fig. 2 Effect of the body force magnetic parameter on velocity profile
+Figure 2.
+Effect of the body force magnetic parameter on velocity profile.

-Fig. 4 Effect of the magnetic force parameter on magnetic field profile
+Figure 3.
+Effect of the magnetic force parameter on temperature profile.

-Fig. 3 Effect of the magnetic force parameter on temperature profile.
+Figure 4.
+Effect of the magnetic force parameter on magnetic field profile.

-Fig. 5 Effect of the radiation parameter on temperature profile
+Figure 5.
+Effect of the radiation parameter on temperature profile.